Ramandeepmehra/Lending_Club_Case_Study/README.md

 ## Acknowledgements

-- Developed as part of the Exloratory Data Analysis required for UpGrad - IIIT ML C60,Bangalore Programme.
+- Developed as part of the Exloratory Data Analysis required for UpGrad - IIIT Bangalore ML C60 Programme.

 ## Contact
     Created by [@Ramandeepmehra] - feel free to contact me!